 In my experience the flour is most crucial: it should be coarse and whole grain.
 Black rye flour is the best.
 Scientific approach as often described by obsessive technicians (as opposed to bakers) is really unnecessary.
 The proper recipe comes with experience.
 So, do not get desperate or be disappointed, if your bread does not look anything like mine, after the first time of baking it.
 I have been doing this bread now, about half a year, and finally, I have it as I want it.

-I got my starter as a gift from our Summerhouse neighbor in Finland.
+I got my mother dough as a gift from our Summerhouse neighbor in Finland.
 Old, wonderful lady, Sirkka gave it to me.
+As far as she knows the starter is at least 300 years old and came as a wedding gift from a farm called Uusi-Rauva which is situated in Mouhijärvi, Southern Finland.
 She has been baking this bread in wood heated oven her whole life!
 She also gave me the instructions how to do this.
 The original recipe is from Rural Women’s Advisory Organisation. https://www.maajakotitalousnaiset.fi/english

 I have killed the started once, (Sirkka will kill me when she finds this out 🙂 ) but managed to bring it back to life with a piece of a old bread, that I had as left over, and the starter recipe.
 For this, you need to soak the dry bread in water and proceed the same way as when you make the starter from the scratch.